vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

 import "github.com/vmware-labs/multi-tenant-persistence-for-saas/pkg/protostore"
 ```

 This package exposes interface \[pkg.protostore.ProtoStore\] to the consumer, which is a wrapper around \[pkg.datastore.DataStore\] interface and is used specifically to persist Protobuf messages.
 Just as with \[pkg.datastore.DataStore\], Protobuf messages can be persisted with revisioning and multi\-tenancy support along with \`CreatedAt\` and \`UpdatedAt\` timestamps.
+Tombstone Delete or soft deletes are supported with \`DeletedAt\` struct field.
+Use Delete to remove any records that are soft deleted but still in database

 ## Index